I am pleased to once again be accepting new therapy clients!

 Therapy with Me

 An axiom in my training is that, "The past is present, for better or worse."
 The imprints of past experiences, both positive and negative, have an enormous and often unconscious influence on our present-day experience—and our expectations of the future.
-My work, particularly in the context of Asheville counseling, focuses on helping you heal your relationship with the past and live into new possibilities.
+That parent, friend or coach who helped you grow up is "in you."
+And those times you try not to think or talk about?
+They're "in you," too.
+My work focuses on helping you heal your relationship with the past and live into new possibilities.

-It's natural to come into therapy simply wanting to "feel better."
-Symptom relief and coping skills are very important, especially in therapy for depression, AND they are not the sole focus of therapy.
-I support my clients in understanding the problems behind the symptoms, as well as the memories and learning that feed these problems.
-This process often results in a more empowered stance, and it also lays the groundwork for reprocessing the memories and experiences that keep us stuck.
+It's natural to come into therapy simply wanting to feel better.
+Symptom relief and coping skills are very important, AND they are not the sole focus of therapy.
+Lasting change requires understanding the problems behind the symptoms, as well as the memories and learning that feed these problems.
+Delving a bit below the surface often results in a more functional and empowered life, and it also lays the groundwork for getting to the roots of what keep us stuck.

-Trauma survivors tend to carry a painful legacy of self-judgment.
-Developing curiosity about the impact of survival responses, adaptations, and distorted lessons allows us to release this shame and begin developing new, flexible adaptations rooted in the present.
+Survivors of trauma and difficult upbringings tend to carry a painful legacy of self-judgment.
+Developing curiosity about the ways you've unconsciously learned to survive and adapt to your history allows you to let go of shame and develop new, more flexible ways of living rooted in the present.
 The greatest assets we have in this process are the natural healing capacities of the mind and body and the trust we can build with one another.

 I will lead you into new experiences, but never force you.
 I will offer information when I sense it will help, but I seldom give advice.
 I am likely to interrupt you in order to direct your attention, but I will first listen deeply.
-I will encourage mindful “experiments” that yield new information about where you are stuck, how you got stuck, and how you can get unstuck through methods like EMDR psychotherapy.
+With help from my advanced training in trauma resolution therapies, I will help you learn where you are stuck, how you got stuck, and how you can get unstuck.
+And I will celebrate and savor your successes with you as you grow and change!

 What My Clients Are Dealing With

-While we sometimes recognize that we have painful memories we'd like to work through, it's more likely that problems and symptoms, often addressed in Asheville counseling, get our attention.
+While we sometimes recognize that we have painful memories we'd like to work through, it's more likely that problems and symptoms get our attention.

 Common expressions of post-traumatic stress include: